operator-framework/enhancements/enhancements/scorecard-storage.md

 ## Drawbacks

+This feature and suggested implementation depend on dynamic storage being available on-cluster.

 ## Alternatives

+### Alternative 1
 An alternative to this feature would be to design a means of embedding test content into the test Pod log itself, co-mingled with the current scorecard test result JSON.

 This seems really complicated and hard to maintain so I rejected this in favor of this proposal.

+### Alternative 2

+Another alternative to creating PVCs for test output storage, you could:
+ * create a sidecar container in the test pod
+ * share an emptydir volume between the containers
+ * have the test pod write to that emptydir any test output
+ * change scorecard to not remove the test pod until the test output is harvested from the sidecar.

+This would work, but it means depending on emptyDir storage which makes per-test configuration of storage probably not possible.
+The other issue might include no way to access the test output after a test concludes which might limit some use of this feature longer term.
+Test output PVCs could possibly be used for other applications down the road for example.

+The upside to this alternative is that you don't depend on a dynamic storage class being available on the test nodes.